GuildCrafts/web-development-js/_goals/232-Trossello_Snapshot-Members_and_Teams_Epic.md

 - [ ] Team members can remove team boards
 - [ ] Team boards automatically include all team members
 - [ ] Team boards work like regular boards in all other ways

-## Quality Rubric

-**Well formatted code**
-- Code uses a linter, which can be invoked with a command (e.g. `npm run lint`).
-[50 points]
-- Running the linter on all source code files generates no linting errors.
-[50 points]

-**Good project management**
-- Commit messages are concise and descriptive.
-[25 points]
-- All features are added via pull requests.
-[25 points]
-- Every pull request has a description summarizing the changes made.
-[25 points]
-- Every pull request has been reviewed by at least one other person.
-[25 points]

 ## Resources